Hilbert's sixth problem

-Hilbert gave the further explanation of this problem and its possible specific forms:
+Hilbert gave a further explanation of this problem and its possible specific forms:

-"As to the axioms of the theory of probabilities, it seems to me desirable that their logical investigation should be accompanied by a rigorous and satisfactory development of the method of mean values in mathematical physics, and in particular in the kinetic theory of gases. ...
-Boltzmann's work on the principles of mechanics suggests the problem of developing mathematically the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua."
+As to the axioms of the theory of probabilities, it seems to me desirable that their logical investigation should be accompanied by a rigorous and satisfactory development of the method of mean values in mathematical physics, and in particular in the kinetic theory of gases. ...
+Boltzmann's work on the principles of mechanics suggests the problem of developing mathematically the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua.

 History

 David Hilbert himself devoted much of his research to the sixth problem; in particular, he worked in those fields of physics that arose after he stated the problem.

 In the 1910s, celestial mechanics evolved into general relativity.
 Hilbert and Emmy Noether corresponded extensively with Albert Einstein on the formulation of the theory.

 In the 1920s, mechanics of microscopic systems evolved into quantum mechanics.
 Hilbert, with the assistance of John von Neumann, L. Nordheim, and E. P. Wigner, worked on the axiomatic basis of quantum mechanics (see Hilbert space).
 At the same time, but independently, Dirac formulated quantum mechanics in a way that is close to an axiomatic system, as did Hermann Weyl with the assistance of Erwin Schrödinger.

 In the 1930s, probability theory was put on an axiomatic basis by Andrey Kolmogorov, using measure theory.

+In 1932 John von Neumann, basing on his earlier works, made an attempt to place quantum mechanics on a rigorous mathematical basis in his book Mathematical Foundations of Quantum Mechanics.
+While in the time of its release this was considered the most complete book about quantum mechanics, further developments made it insufficient.

 Since the 1960s, following the work of Arthur Wightman and Rudolf Haag, modern quantum field theory can also be considered close to an axiomatic description.

-In the 1990s-2000s the problem of "the limiting processes, there merely indicated, which lead from the atomistic view to the laws of motion of continua" was approached by many groups of mathematicians.
+Oscar Lanford was the first to derive the Boltzmann equation from Newtonian dynamics for sufficiently small times in 1975.
+In the 1990s and 2000s the limiting processes were approached by many groups of mathematicians.
 Main recent results are summarized by Laure Saint-Raymond, Marshall Slemrod, Alexander N. Gorban and Ilya Karlin.

 In 2025, a group of mathematicians made the claim that they had derived the full set of fluid equations, including the compressible Euler and incompressible Navier-Stokes-Fourier equations, directly from Newton's laws.
 As of May 2025 their work is being examined by other mathematicians.
+This work by Yu Deng led him to win the Fields Medal in 2026.